TomerMe2/APC-RTA-With-Album-Covers/README.md

 We argue that Clicks is the most important accuracy oriented metric since this is what a user will feel when using the playlist continuation feature in music streaming services. <br/>

 More information can be found in our [report](APC_RTA_with_album_covers_report.pdf).

+## Acknowledgements
+This project was done as part of the course "Advanced Topics in Recommendation Systems" at Ben Gurion University, taught by Prof. Bracha Shapira. <br/>